ondra-novak/mmbot/doc/proxy.md

 ### getBalance

 ```
-["getBalance", <symbol>]
+["getBalance", {"symbol":<symbol>,"pair":<pair>}]
 ```
 Return wallet's balance for given `symbol`.
 Note that complete balance is required (blocked money for orders must not be substracted).
-Result is sent as single number
+Result is sent as single number.
+The field `pair` contains identifier of pair in which context the request was made.
+This helps to choose correct wallet in case of multiwallet account.

 ```
 [ true, <number> ]